Battletank: Gameplay

 The player is placed inside a tank, hence the game has a first person view.
 The tank is equipped with a smokescreen, a missile launcher, a 150mm cannon, and a .50 caliber machine gun.
 The object of the game is to destroy enemy tanks and helicopters in the area.
 If the player fires the tank's guns for too long, they will overheat and will take time to cool down.

 Reception

-VideoGames & Computer Entertainment's David Plotkin gave Battletank an overall score of 8 out of 10 and said "Battletank is a well-done, first-person tank simulator.
-It's easy to control, sports good graphics and is a lot of fun to play."
+VideoGames & Computer Entertainment's David Plotkin gave Battletank an overall score of 8 out of 10, commending its controls, graphics, and gameplay.